stakater/stakater-docs/docs/content/sre/pipelines/jenkins/jenkins-pipeline.md

 ## Scripted Pipeline

 Scripted pipelines were designed more or less as general-purpose domain-specific language built with Groovy.
 It does not come with a fixed structure, and it is up to you how you will define your pipeline logic.
-The declarative pipeline, on the other hand, is more opinionated, and its structure is well-defined.
+The declarative pipeline, on the other hand, is more opinionated, and its structure is well-defined:

-### Example

  ```groovy
 node {